Wassax7/Streamyfin-grouped-Webhook-Processor/README.md

-# Jellyfin Webhook Processor for Streamyfin
+# Streamyfin grouped Webhook Processor

 This project is a smart webhook processor designed to work with [Jellyfin](https://jellyfin.org/) and [Streamyfin](https://github.com/streamyfin/streamyfin) with the [Companion plugin](https://github.com/streamyfin/jellyfin-plugin-streamyfin).
 It allows you to filter, group, and forward notifications from Jellyfin to Streamyfin, making your notification flow more relevant and user-friendly.